Tips when substitute teaching for a music teacher.

 Play “Name that Tune”.
 Use YouTube or a streaming service to play the first two or three seconds of popular songs.
 See if anyone can guess the song.
 If no one guesses, play the next second or two, and so on.
 The student who guesses a song can choose the next one.

-One word: karaoke!
 If you keep a few of the above suggestions in mind, you don’t have to shy away from accepting music teacher jobs.
 Remember, experienced substitute teachers often keep a few possible lessons in their back pocket.
 You can even throw out a few suggestions and let the students choose.
-There’s nothing wrong with playing it by ear!

-Finally, before you leave for the day, be sure to leave a report for the regular music teacher.
+Be sure to leave a report for the regular music teacher.
 They’ll appreciate knowing how the class went, what was covered, and any issues that arose.
-This shows your concern for both the teacher and students and could lead to a personal request to have you back when that teacher is absent the next time.
+This shows your concern for both the teacher and students, and could lead to a personal request to have you back when that teacher is absent the next time.
 Don’t forget to leave praise, if the class or a student deserves it!

-Kelly Education has many more great tips for substitute teachers, from substitute teacher dress codes and what to bring on your first day to how to introduce yourself to the class.
+Now that you know how to be a music teacher substitute, Kelly Education has many more great tips for substitute teachers.
 Check out all our career advice so you can feel comfortable and confident in the classroom!
+Here are a few other topics in our library:

 If you love working with kids and need flexible hours and part-time employment, substitute teaching could be just what you’re looking for!
 Fill out our short interest form, and one of our recruiters will contact you to answer your questions.
 We’ll share more information about substitute teacher jobs with one of our school district partners in your area.